 Use Liners - Sock lines are great because they offer multiple benefits.
 First, they add a bit more insulation between your feet and a thicker sock.
 Second, they transfer perspiration from you foot and moves it to the outer sock, giving it a better chance to evaporate.

 There's an old myth that you lose close to 70% of your body heat through your head.
 Unfortunately, this isn't true and the actual number is estimated to be somewhere between 7-10%.
-While it may not sound like a large percentage, your head and face should be a top concern when trying to stay warm in the outdoors.
+While it may not sound like a large percentage, choosing a proper beanie or hat is one of the most important items of clothing for a hunter.

 While trying to keep your head warm, many people tend to focus on the top of the head.
 It's important to find a thick beanie or bomber hat, but also remember to cover your entire face.
 Merino wool gaiters are great to shield your nose, cheeks, and lips from additional heat loss.
 One important tip is to wear a some type of hood over your beanie - this will create a halo around your head and produce a heat bubble in front of your face.